RevenueHunt/docs/docs/how-to-guides/publish-quiz-inline.md

     3. **Get new code**: Click `Get code` and copy the new HTML embed code.
     4. **Embed the Quiz**: Paste the copied HTML code wherever you like on your website.
 Follow instructions on How to add an inline quiz on the [Homepage](#embedding-an-inline-quiz-on-the-homepage), [New Page](#embedding-an-inline-quiz-on-a-new-page) or [Collection/Category Page](#embedding-an-inline-quiz-on-a-specific-collectioncategory-page).

+=== "Shopify V2"

+    !!! warning

+        Version 2 of the Shop Quiz: Product Recommender app is not yet available.
+It is currently in the beta testing phase.
+Learn more [here](https://docs.revenuehunt.com/customer-success/shopify-v2-beta/).

+    1. **Navigate to Theme Customization**: Go to `Online Store > Themes` in your Shopify dashboard.
+Click the `Customize` button for your active theme.
+    2. **Add Inline Quiz Section**: Click `+ Add Section`, then scroll to `Apps` and find `V2 -Inline Quiz from Shop Quiz: Product Recommender`.
+Select it to add to your homepage.
+    3. **Configure Quiz Settings**: Click on the added quiz section to configure.
+Select the desired Quiz ID to embed and adjust settings like quiz height, disable auto-scroll, or fix quiz height for consistent results page height.
+Check the `Fixed size` option.
+    4. **Save Changes**: Ensure all changes are saved before exiting the theme editor.

 === "WooCommerce"

     1. **Obtain Inline Embed Code**: From the quiz builder, click [`Share`](https://docs.revenuehunt.com/reference/quiz-builder/#share), select [`Inline`](https://docs.revenuehunt.com/reference/quiz-builder/#inline) mode.